A35-Marvin/aws-libwebsockets/lib/system/smd/README.md

 guaranteeing message handling is nonrecursive and so with modest stack usage.
 Messages are passed to all other registered participants before being destroyed.

-Messages are delivered to all particpants on the same lws_context by default.
+Messages are delivered to all particpants on the same aws_lws_context by default.

 ![SMD message](/doc-assets/smd-single-process.png)

-`lws_smd` apis allow publication and subscription of message objects between participants that are in a single process and are informed by callback from lws service thread context.
+`aws_lws_smd` apis allow publication and subscription of message objects between participants that are in a single process and are informed by callback from lws service thread context.

-SMD messages can also broadcast between particpants in different lws_contexts in different processes, using existing Secure Streams proxying.
+SMD messages can also broadcast between particpants in different aws_lws_contexts in different processes, using existing Secure Streams proxying.
 In this way different application processes can intercommunicate and all observe any system smd messages they are interested in.